Infinite self energy?: Electromagnetic energy of a `continuous' electron charge distribution.

-However, electrons have a constant charge, $e$, that cannot be reduced.
-Leaving $e$ constant would lead to an infinite charge for the continuous distribution.
+However, electrons have a constant charge, $e$, that cannot be reduced or considered infinitesimal.

 That means that there can be no truly continuous charge distribution in classical electromagnetism.
-Actually that is not a serious problem because leaving $N$ finite, but very large (of the order of Avogradro's constant), seems to work.
-Calling the sum in Eq.~(1) `continuous' does no harm, {\it unless} it is used to invoke electromagnetic `self energy'.
+Actually, that is not a serious problem because leaving $N$ finite, but very large (of the order of Avogradro's constant), seems to work.
+If N is that large, calling the sum in Eq.~(1) `continuous' does no harm, {\it unless} it is used to invoke electromagnetic `self energy'.

-Most sources have used their particular mistakes to produce elactromagnetic self energy for a point charge in a `continuous' distribution.
+We also see that the $\rho({\bf r})$ and ${\bf j(r)}$\footnote{We have shown in \cite{j} that an electric current density is actually composed of moving electrons, and is not strictly continuous.} in Maxwell's equations, are not exactly continuous.
+That does no harm ({\it unless} it is used to invoke electromagnetic `self energy'.) if N is large enough.
+Some sources have used their particular mistakes to produce elactromagnetic self energy for a point charge in a `continuous' distribution.
 We discuss some of these mistakes in the next section.